WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

-Apps that claim to be non-custodial but feature custodial accounts without very clearly marking those as custodial are also considered "custodial" as a whole to avoid trusting users following our assessment to fall for this important limitation of said apps.
+Apps that claim to be non-custodial but feature custodial accounts without very clearly marking those as custodial are also considered "custodial" as a whole to avoid users following our assessment to fall for this important limitation of said apps.

-Is it the source code public?
+Is the source code public?
 --------------------------

 A wallet that claims to not give the provider the means to steal the users'